Marquette Players to Watch Against Vermont - First Round

 - TV: CBS | Watch live on FuboTV

-Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!
+Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!

 Marquette's Last Game

-Marquette won its previous game against Xavier, 65-51, on Saturday.
-Kolek led the way with 20 points, and also had eight rebounds and three assists.
+Marquette was victorious in its previous game versus Xavier, 65-51, on Saturday.
+Kolek was its leading scorer with 20 points.

 |Name